Up to 75% of postpartum women have some degree of the baby blues, and 15% of women experience depression.

 - Complications of labour

 Although the term postpartum depression is most commonly used to refer to mental health issues during pregnancy and the postpartum period, there are a variety of mental illnesses that can affect women during this time in their lives, including:

-- increasing social support
+- increasing social and practical supports

 - attending support groups

-- improving self-care (e.g. sleep, nutrition, exercise)
+- improving self-care (e.g., sleep, nutrition, exercise)

 It is estimated that more than 10% of women experience depression during pregnancy, and more than 15% of women experience depression during the postpartum period.
 If symptoms start during the pregnancy, it is called antenatal or antepartum depression.
 If symptoms start after the baby is born, it is called postnatal or postpartum depression.
 Together, these illnesses are referred to as perinatal depression.

 - persistent sadness, anger, or worry

 - loss of enjoyment or interest in things

 - changes in eating habits and sleeping patterns (increased or decreased)